aofalcao/msqsar/README.md

     -algo (SVM | RF)- machine learning algorithm  (default: RF) -ntrees - Number of trees in random forest (RF (default: 20) -nprocs - Number of processes if -parallel option enabled

+Output Control Options:
+    -silent - no intermediate output at all
+    -detail - in the final output show the individual predictions -nostats - do not show end model statistics for methods eval and test -parallel - run the process in parallel (currently only for screening)
 ```